With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 GDDR6X

 As we move closer to getting our hands on the next generation of GPUs from both AMD and NVIDIA, the news keeps coming.
 As speculated before, NVIDIA ushered in the era of GDDR6X.
-Using the identical naming convention from GDDR5 to GDRR6X, the reveal almost came as an astonishment.
+Using the same naming convention from GDDR5 to GDRR6X, the reveal almost came as an astonishment.

 As GDDR6 was launched just three years after the 5-year gap of its predecessors GDDR5X and GDDR5, a number of people thought that both AMD and NVIDIA would not hurry with GDDR6X.
 This was proven wrong; the competition between GPU manufacturers seems to have resumed, and both sides cannot risk losing progress.

-The biggest feature of GDDR6X technology is its PAM4 signaling, which doubles the effective bandwidth and improves clock efficiency and speed.
+The biggest feature of GDDR6X technology is its PAM4 signaling, which doubles the effective bandwidth and improves clock efficiency and velocity.
 This isn’t the first time PAM4 has been explored.
 In fact, Micron has been developing it since 2006.

 Micron has commended NVIDIA for launching GDDR6X, highlighting their collaboration in assisting to develop the technology.
 This means NVIDIA’s RTX 3080 and RTX 3090 will incorporate GDDR6X, while AMD will have to settle for GDDR6.